 7. Colloidal Silver

 Silver solutions or colloidal silver is used for treating eye infections during pregnancy.
 The ointment version is preferred by most mothers and doctors.
-(Marked for expert review)
+However, this is to be used only after consulting your doctor.

 Rinsing your eyes with salt water solution is another effective home remedy for conjunctivitis.
 Salt also has cleansing and anti-microbial properties which can help treat pink eye.